 Mobile devices are increasingly important as a platform for customers and employees to use software services.
 Lots of people are busy building mobile applications, but also lots of vendors are busy building mobile devices.
 This range of mobile devices presents a challenge - how do you support lots of mobile devices?
+A recent client told us that they looked at the costs to create a Blackberry version of their mobile app.
 “Native vs Web” Is Total Bullshit.
 The web is dead.

 HTML5 is the be-all end-all of the future.
 Users are spending more time on apps and less time on the web.
 You can do anything on the web that you can in a native app.
 Yawn.
 App Nightmare from xkcd.
 Débat : Web Apps VS Natif.
 O'Reilly Webcast: 9 Myths About Building iPhone/iPad Apps.
 Why Publishers Don't Like Apps.
 By the time Apple released the iPad in April of 2010, only four months after Steve Jobs first announced his “magical and revolutionary” new machines, traditional publishers were gripped by a collective delusion.

 They said that they were doing this partially based on people’s “number one request” that Youtube do more with HTML5.
 (They left out the other half of that #1 request – that the implementation be based on open codecs, but more on that later.)
 Not to be outdone, Vimeo rushed to announce a beta version of their player based on their site that claims HTML5 support as well.
 To be clear, this is great news.
 This is just the latest in a long string of changes for video on the web.
+The players from Google and Vimeo do present a pretty serious problem, though.
 HTML5: Hulu Says No, Muxtape Says Yes.
 Innovative music startup Muxtape has announced that its future lies in HTML5.

 Today, most documents (PDFs, Word docs, Powerpoint slides) can mostly be viewed only as boxed off curiosities in a Flash player, not as full Web pages.
-Tomorrow, online document sharing site Scribd will start to ditch Flash across its tens of millions of uploaded documents and convert them all to native HTML5 Web pages.
 Scribd Ramps Up Migration To HTML5; Scores Partnerships With For.
 We reported recently that online document sharing site Scribd will start to ditch Flash across its tens of millions of uploaded documents and convert them all to native HTML5 Web pages, another win for Apple in its battle against Flash.